veeto

 Summary

-The Department of Social Services must develop standardized materials by July 2026 to help recipients identify and escape abuse, understand available resources, and navigate program requirements.
-These materials will detail confidentiality protections, safety planning options, and specialized support services.
-Counties must provide these resources verbally and in writing, supplemented with local service information.
-The department will integrate these materials into the BenefitsCal system for enhanced accessibility.
+The Department of Social Services must develop uniform materials by January 2027 to help individuals identify and escape abuse, understand available resources, and navigate the waiver process.
+These materials will include information about victim services, confidentiality protections, safety planning, and immigration considerations for non-citizen survivors.
+Counties must provide these materials in recipients' preferred languages along with local service provider information.
+The department will also create a standardized waiver request form and integrate these resources into the CalSAWS benefits system by January 2028.

 Key Dates